-School physicals are required for students in grades Pre-K, Kindergarten, 1, 3, 5, 7, 9 and 11, as well as for new students in any grade.
-If you chose to take your child to your own physician, a copy of the physical must be submitted to the health office within 30 days.
+School physicals are required for students in grades Pre-Kindergarten, Kindergarten, 1, 3, 5, 7, 9 and 11, as well as for new students in any grade.
+If you chose to take your child to your own physician, a copy of the physical must be submitted to the health office within 30 days on a NY State School Physical Exam form.